 Indoor tanning lotions also known as “accelerators” add nutrients your body needs to produce melanin.
 Our line of quality accelerators contain vitamin A, C, E, and botanicals that moisturize and increase blood flow, thus increasing oxygenation of melanin cells to help speed up the tanning process.
 UV rays reflect off of dry skin, the moisturizers in tanning accelerators help you absorb UV rays for better results.
 You will tan about twice as fast and keep your tan twice as long.

 Is indoor tanning as effective as outdoor tanning?

 Yes, in fact, sometimes more so because you are in a controlled environment.
 Your skin produces a tan the same way in an indoor tanning salon as it does when you lay out in the sun: through ultraviolet (UV) light.
 However, out in the sun, you cannot control the amount of UV light exposure and trying to achieve an all-over even-body tan is very difficult.
-Indoor tanning allows you to control the amount of UV light, for all all-over even tan.
+Indoor tanning allows you to control the amount of UV light, for an all-over even tan.
 With indoor tanning you can gradually increase your exposure time eliminating any sunburn, which is harmful to the skin.
 The results and convenience of an “indoor tan” allows a year round healthy looking tan without concerns of prolonged exposure to the burning rays of the sun.